IBMTechSales/klp-workshop-labs/2655-TX-Mono2Micro-refactorJavaAppsToMicroservices/README.md

 reports for a modified graph you must execute the AI engine with the refine command.

-Additionally, the AI engine must reference the customized version of the final\_graph.json file.
-To prepare to run the AI engine again, you must first do a couple of manual steps:

-  - Move the customized final\_graph.json file from “**Downloads”** folder to a known location by Mono2Micro.

-  - Rename the customized “**final\_graph.json”** file to a name that makes it obvious this is our customized graph and not the original

-  - Modify the Mono2Micro “**config.ini**” file to reference the name and location of the customized graph file.

 Lets get started\!

 1. Copy the customized **final_graph.json** file from users